LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ![Python output](figures/6-1-4-6.png)

-The analysis results show that the smaller the DTW value, the higher the correlation between the inter-station azimuth and the wind direction, and vice versa.
-It can be seen that the similarity of the site data is indeed related to the wind direction of the ambient wind field, which also confirms our hypothesis and confirms that the diffusion of air pollutants is certainly affected by the wind direction of the ambient wind field.
+Our analysis indicates that when the DTW (Dynamic Time Warping) value is lower, there's a stronger link between the direction from one station to another and the local wind direction — and the opposite is true when the DTW value is higher.
+This shows that the way air pollution spreads is indeed influenced by the wind direction around the area, supporting our initial theory.

 ## Case 3: Clustering and Classification Application of Water and Meteorological Data

-This case combines the application examples of data clustering and data classification.
-We use rain gauge data (Central Weather Bureau) and flood sensor data (Water Resource Agency) from Civil IoT Taiwan and use historical data analysis through data clustering to find the group of river water level stations most correlated with rainfall changes.
-We then use a data classification approach to predict whether a particular region will flood, given only rain gauge data.
+This example demonstrates how we use two types of data: rainfall data (from the Central Weather Bureau) and flood sensor data (from the Water Resource Agency), both sourced from Civil IoT Taiwan.
+We analyze past data using a method called data clustering.
+This method helps us identify which river water level stations are most affected by changes in rainfall.
+Then, we apply a technique known as data classification to predict if a certain area might experience flooding, based solely on rainfall data.

 ### Data download and preprocessing

-We use the following codes to download all the sensing data of the rain gauge (Central Weather Bureau) and flood sensors (Water Resource Agency) in 2021 from the [historical database](https://history.colife.org.tw/) of the Civil IoT Taiwan Data Service Platform and decompress the downloaded file into `/content` directory.
+To gather all the 2021 data from rain gauges (Central Weather Bureau) and flood sensors (Water Resource Agency), we use specific codes to download from the [historical database](https://history.colife.org.tw/) of the Civil IoT Taiwan Data Service Platform.
+After downloading, we unpack the files into the `/content` directory.

 ```python
 !wget -O 'Rain_2021.zip' -q "https://history.colife.org.tw/?r=/download&path=L%2Bawo%2BixoS%2FkuK3lpK7msKPosaHlsYBf6Zuo6YeP56uZLzIwMjEuemlw"